Application Schedule and Deadlines:

 - Budget Request Form - funding in the range of $500 to $3,000 can be requested for a summer project.
 All reasonable costs needed to carry out a successful project can be included in the budget.

-- If destination is outside the continental U.S., a copy of the proposal must be sent to Jill Russell, director of global education.
+- If the destination is outside the continental U.S., a copy of the proposal must be sent to Jill Russell, director of global education.

 Finalists for the Internship Grants may be asked to interview with the selection committee.